 1976 The Soweto Uprising by children against the Apartheid government’s discriminatory education policies is a milestone event.
 When South African police force members open fire on unarmed children they unwittingly start to bring about an end to Apartheid.

 1980 The following decade is the most turbulent in South Africa’s recent history, with states of emergency declared, violence erupting in the townships, street battles against the racist police, detentions without trial for political activists, tightening sanctions and heightened state security.

 1994 South Africa holds its first democratic elections.
 Nelson Mandela is elected President of a free country.
-Having lived in Alexandra and Soweto at different times of his life, he now makes his private home in Houghton, the house in which he died.
+Having lived in Alexandra and Soweto at different times of his life, he now makes his private home in Houghton, the house in which he died in 2013.

 1995 The almost exclusively white Springbok Rugby Team wins the World Cup against New Zealand, and a triumphant Nelson Mandela walks onto the field at Ellis Park to join the team, wearing the Captain’s jersey.
 This is an enormously significant act, crowning his efforts at reconciling white and black South Africans.